krupaannajohn/Heart-Prediction-and-Analysis/README.md

 # Heart-Prediction-and-Analysis-App
 This project is a web-based application that predicts the risk of heart attack based on user input and relevant health metrics.
-It leverages machine learning algorithms to provide users with personalized risk assessments and recommendations for maintaining heart health.
+It leverages machine learning algorithms to provide users with personalized risk assessments that create awareness to maintaining heart health.

 ## Installation Instructions